If you are nearing the end of your pregnancy, you are probably more than ready (not to mention excited) to meet your baby.

 However, to balance the argument it’s worth noting that some people claim that cumin could cause premature labor or even a miscarriage.

-But again, there is no evidence to support these claims, so the decision on whether to eat or drink cumin during pregnancy is up to you.
+But again, there is no evidence to support these claims, so the decision on whether to eat or drink it during pregnancy is up to you.

 Some of the many impressive health benefits of cumin tea include: